g2p/joujou/README.md

-# joujou: play a music album on a chromecast
+# joujou: play music files on a chromecast

-joujou takes a directory of music files (sorted by file names) and sends it to a chromecast for playback.
+joujou takes a directory of music files (sorting them by path) and sends it to a chromecast for playback.

 Playback control (volume control, navigation within the playlist) is